Fupov/Fupov/README.md

 # Hi there, I'm Aymane Tchich

-## I'm a Computer Science Student 👨‍🎓, FullStack Developer 👨‍💻.
+## I'm a Computer Science Student, FullStack Developer.

 - 🎓 I’m currently learning all about computer science
 - 🔎 Thirsty for learning more about IOT technologies